-Chocolate that's actually healthy?
-That's right!
+This vegan superfood chocolate bark is actually healthy!
 In just a few minutes you can have a sweet treat packed with superfoods to snack on, gift to friends, or serve at a party.
 The chia seeds give the chocolate a nice subtle crunch-bar vibe (and healthy Omega 3s).
 The goji berries add a delightful fruity chew (and antioxidants).
 Pecans add a divinely buttery protein punch.
 And the pretzels bring a delicious dose of salty crunch.
 Perfection!

 In a small bowl, melt the chocolate.
 You can do this using a double boiler or in a microwave.
 To melt with a microwave, microwave for 20 second increments mixing well in between each.
 When only a few chunks remain, stir until just fully melted.
 Be careful not to microwave too long or the chocolate may seize and become unusable.